NickBell123/ptwithclaudia/README.md

 # ptwithclaudia
-An online PT subscription service from Claudia
+An online Personal Trainer subscription service from Claudia Bradley